kvarak/dnd/docs/_Classes/alchemist.md

 #### Skills
 **Class Skills:** Alchemy, Ceramics, Medicine and Herbalism

-**Skill Points:** You gain 2 skill points at 1st level and 1 additional skill point per level.
+**Skill Points:** You gain 2 skill points at 1st level

 **Additional Skills:** You gain 4 additional skill points to spend on Alchemy. *Note that **Journeyman crafter** and **Master crafter** are much more difficult to gain during play.*

 #### Skills - Combat
 **Weapon Groups:** You have rank 1 in each weapon group.

-**Combat Skill Points:** You gain 2 skill points to spend on combat skills at 1st level and 1 additional skill point every even level.
+**Combat Skill Points:** You gain 2 skill points to spend on combat skills at 1st level.

 **Recommended:** Light armor and Combat alchemy